Burmese–Siamese War (1765–1767): Implementation of strategies

 On the western front, the Siamese put up a substantial resistance to the Burmese at Rachaburi but they were eventually overwhelmed and defeated.
 When actual war came, Siamese commanders proved listless and uncoordinated.
 As Siamese attempts to repel Burmese at the provincial cities all failed, Siamese forces fell back and Ayutthaya assumed the traditional strategy of passive stand inside of the formidable Ayutthaya citadel.
 King Ekkathat, in the same manner as in the war of 1760, ordered all provincial governors to abandon their cities and took their provincial forces to defend Ayutthaya, including the valiant governor of Phetchaburi.
 Desperate, Ayutthaya abandoned provincial towns and its inhabitants to the invaders, focusing on preserving the royal capital of Ayutthaya itself as the Siamese could not resist the Burmese in Western and Northern provincial fronts.
 By late 1765, most of Siamese Western and Northern provincial towns had been conquered by the Burmese.
 The Burmese then utilized their new conquests by conscripting local Western and Northern Siamese men into their own ranks, further enhancing Burmese numerical strength.
 The Siamese themselves, having no hope in central authority, eagerly joined the Burmese ranks simply to survive.
-The Burmese commanders were able to motivate their Siamese levies, which by the battle of Ayutthaya made up a significant minority of the Burmese army.
+The Burmese commanders were able to motivate their Siamese levies, which, by the battle of Ayutthaya, made up a significant minority of the Burmese army.
 The Siamese participation in the Burmese army highlights the fact that the war was between the rulers, not between nations.

-Traditional Siamese strategy of passive defense did not work this time as the Burmese, through their innovative strategy, managed to circumvent Siamese defenses.
-When the wet rainy season arrived, the Burmese did not leave but stood their grounds besieging Ayutthaya.
-Eventually, the Burmese bypassed the formidable Ayutthayan wall by simply digging the tunnel underneath it, forcefully taking Ayutthaya in April 1767.
-Burmese victors seized ten thousands of Siamese guns in Ayutthaya, indicating that the Siamese were not skilled and militarily-trained enough or lacked adequate manpower to utilize their available firearms to full potential, in spite of their abundant armory.
-Innovative strategy and military competence on Burmese side, combined with conservative strategy and military ineptitude on Siamese side, contributed to the destructive fall and Burmese eventual conquest of Ayutthaya.
+The traditional Siamese strategy of passive defense did not work this time as the Burmese, through their innovative strategy, managed to circumvent Siamese defenses.
+When the wet rainy season arrived, the Burmese did not leave but stood their ground besieging Ayutthaya.
+Eventually, the Burmese bypassed the formidable Ayutthayan wall by simply digging a tunnel underneath it, forcefully taking Ayutthaya in April 1767.
+Burmese victors seized ten thousand Siamese guns in Ayutthaya, indicating that the Siamese were not skilled and militarily-trained enough or lacked adequate manpower to utilize their available firearms to their full potential, in spite of their abundant armory.
+Innovative strategy and military competence on Burmese side, combined with conservative strategy and military ineptitude on the Siamese side, contributed to the destructive fall and Burmese eventual conquest of Ayutthaya.
 Vincenzo Sangermano, an Italian missionary working in Burma during 1783–1806, around three decades after the war, described the Burmese conquest of Ayutthaya in his work Description of the Burmese Empire, published in 1833, as follows;